Dethatching and Aerating Your Lawn

 What is aerating?

+Now, let's talk aerating—because compacted soil is no friend to lush lawns.
 Aerating your lawn involves creating small holes in the soil to improve air and water circulation.
 This process can help to break up compacted soil.
-When soil becomes compacted it can prevent water, nutrients, and air from reaching the roots of the grass, which can lead to thinning and unhealthy growth.
+When soil becomes compacted it can prevent water, nutrients, and air from reaching the roots of the grass, leading to thin, sad-looking grass patches.

 When should you aerate a lawn?